 My parents will say no.

 I assumed Dad would say I was too young, still in school and he was not letting his only daughter marry a white devil.
-Instead after Dad's cigarette and tea they returned with Dad nodding to me and smiling, his blessing.
+After Dad's cigarette and tea they returned with Dad nodding to me and smiling, his blessing.
 Next, he took Mom.
 It took longer and she returned crying but also nodding acquiescence.